-The Principle component analysis (PCA) allows you to calculate a set of linearly uncorrelated series, or components, from a set of possibly correlated series.
-Rolling PCA enables you to do a time-dependant calculation which uses a moving or expanding window to compute the calculation.
+The Rolling principal components analysis (Rolling PCA) allows you to calculate a set of linearly uncorrelated series, or components, from a set of possibly correlated series.
+Rolling PCA enables you to do a time-dependent calculation which uses a moving or expanding window to compute the calculation.

 Do not include series used in calculations in the output